polyphene/docs.holium.org/docs/get-started/connect-objects.md

 ```

 Before moving forward to the connection between our **transformation** and our **shaper** let's print
 the list of connections we just created.
-To do so we can leverage the sub-command `holium connection list`:
+To do so, we can leverage the sub-command `holium connection list`:

 ```shell
 $ holium connection list